hwchen1996/sporadic_climate/README.md

 # sporadic_climate
-Code to reproduce the results from Chen, H., Li, G., Paradise, A., Kopparapu, R. K., ApJL, (2023)
+Code to reproduce the results from Chen, H., Li, G., Paradise, A., Kopparapu, R. K., ApJL, (2023).
+Please note that all the scripts will be uploaded by the end of March 28th 2023, the official publication date of the paper

 Runscripts contains the Python scripts needed to run ExoPlaSim with input files from N-body model outcomes